Tourism in Perth: Fremantle

 The Round House, located at Arthur Head, Fremantle, is the oldest building still standing in Western Australia.
-It was built in 1830, and used as a prison for Colonial and Indigenous prisoners until 1886.
+It was built in 1830 and used as a prison for Colonial and Indigenous prisoners until 1886.

 Fremantle Prison is a former Australian prison located in The Terrace, Fremantle.
-The prison was built by convict labour in the 1850s, and transferred to the Colonial government in 1886 for use as a gaol for locally sentenced prisoners.
+The prison was built by convict labour in the 1850s and transferred to the colonial government in 1886 for use as a gaol for locally sentenced prisoners.
 It remained in operation as a prison until 1991.
-The historic site was retained, and is now a public museum, with daytime and night-time tours, as well as tours of the flooded tunnels and aqueducts under the prison.
+The historic site was preserved and is now a public museum, offering daytime and nighttime tours, as well as tours of the flooded tunnels and aqueducts beneath the prison.